ysongh/hackathonReviewServer/README.md

 * Body - name

 # Post
-Get all profiles from that location
+Get all posts from that hackathon
 * Link - https://hackathoncomplains.herokuapp.com/hackathon/:hackathonId/post
 * Request - GET
 * Params - Replace ':hackathonId' with an id of a hackathon

-Create a profile
+Create a post
 * Link - https://hackathoncomplains.herokuapp.com/hackathon/:hackathonId/post
 * Request - POST
 * Params - Replace ':hackathonId' with an id of a hackathon